leoyu037/docker_tutorial/README.md

 ## Requirements

-This tutorial assumes that you already have Docker installed and an account on Dockerhub per the requirements below.
+This tutorial assumes that you already have latest version of Docker installed and an account on Dockerhub per the requirements below.

 - [Docker](https://store.docker.com/search?offering=community&type=edition)
   - Also available via homebrew for macOS: `brew cask install docker`